urbit/UIPs/UIPS/UIP-userperms.md

 ## Specification

 We first give an overview of the behavior of permissions.
-Then we describe the requirements made of the API, the interplay between permissions and desk and lifecycles, we make recommendations about permission presentation and management, and describe best practices for userspace developers regarding permission requirements and requests.
+Then we describe the requirements made of the API, the interplay between permissions and desk lifecycles, we make recommendations about permission presentation and management, and describe best practices for userspace developers regarding permission requirements and requests.

+This model puts restrictions on what agents can do.
+It does not let agents restrict what can be done to them.
 This is not a capabilities-based model.
 This does not aim to solve the "confused deputy" problem.
 Local provenance is utilized to realize this model.
 This does not aim to extend provenance over the network in any way.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.